Our labor practices

 In 2023, we launched the Petrobras Statement of Diversity and Combat of Harassment and Discrimination in the Workplace, which expresses our commitment not to tolerate any harassment or discrimination conduct.
 Our Business Plan 2026-2030 strengthens this commitment.
 By 2030, our goal is to investigate reports of sexual violence within an average of 60 days.

-An important milestone in 2023 was the publication of the Diversity, Equity and Inclusion Policy, approved by the Board of Directors on 09/22/2023.
+In 2023, we lauched the publication of the Diversity, Equity and Inclusion Policy, approved by the Board of Directors on 09/22/2023.
 The policy aims to reaffirm our principles and guidelines in relation to the topic of diversity, equity and inclusion.
-Among the main advances anticipated are the implementation of affirmative actions aimed at underrepresented groups and the establishment of goals and indicators for diversity, equity and inclusion.
+The implementation of affirmative actions aimed at underrepresented groups and the establishment of goals and indicators for diversity, equity and inclusion.

 By 2026, the objective is to have at least 30% women in statutory positions appointed by the company.
 We also aim for 26% female leadership and the same percentage (26%) of Black people in leadership roles.